MASWE-0020: Improper Encryption

 Mode of Introduction¶

-- Misuse of Non-Cryptographic Operations: Relying on techniques such as XOR, Base64 encoding, or simple obfuscation methods for security purposes.
+- Non-Cryptographic Operations: Relying on techniques such as XOR, Base64 encoding, or simple obfuscation methods for security purposes.
 These methods provide no actual encryption and can be easily reversed or decoded, exposing sensitive data.

 Mitigations¶